bforsbe/OccuPy/README.md

  Usage: OccuPy [OPTIONS]

  OccuPy takes a cryo-EM reconstruction produced by averaging and estimates a self-normative local map scaling.
 It can also locally alter confident partial
  occupancies.

 ╭─ Options ──────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╮
-│ *  --input-map           -i                        TEXT     Map to estimate [.mrc NxNxN] [default: None] [required]                                                │
+│ --input-map           -i                         TEXT     Map to estimate [.mrc NxNxN] [default: None]                                                             │
 │ --output_map          -o                         TEXT     Output map name [default: out_<input_file_name>]                                                         │
+│ --resolution          -r                         TEXT     Resolution of input map [default: None]                                                                  │
-│    --amplify                 --no-amplify                   Alter partial occupancies, to make more or less equal to full occupancy? [default: no-amplify]         │
+│ --amplify             -a                                  Alter partial occupancies, to make more or less equal to full occupancy?                                 │
-│    --amplify-amount                                FLOAT    How to alter confident partial occupancies [-1,1] [default: 1.0]                                       │
+│ --amplify_amount      -am                        FLOAT    How to alter confident partial occupancies [-1,1] [default: 1.0]                                         │
-│    --amplify-limit                                 FLOAT    Hard limit below which map scale/occupancy will be considered unreliable for amplification             │
+│ --amplify_limit       -al                        FLOAT    Hard limit below which map scale/occupancy will be considered unreliable for amplification               │
 │                                                           [default: 0.05]                                                                                          │
 │ --exclude-solvent          --retain-solvent               Should Estimated solvent be eliminated [flattened to 0]? [default: retain-solvent]                       │
 │ --plot                     --no-plot                      Plot a histogram showing solvent model fit and occupancy confidence? [default: no-plot]                  │
 │ --lowpass-input                                  FLOAT    Low-pass filter the input map to this resoution prior to scale estimation.
 Internal default is           │
 │                                                           6*pixel-size. [Å]                                                                                        │
 │                                                           [default: None]                                                                                          │
 │ --lowpass-amplified                              FLOAT    Optionally low-pass filter the amplified output to this resolution [Å] [default: None]                   │
 │ --kernel-size                                    INTEGER  Size of the local occupancy estimation kernel [pixels] [default: None]                                   │
 │ --hedge-confidence                               INTEGER  Exponent order for confidence estimation, such that values > 1 are more careful when amplifying low      │
 │                                                           occupancies                                                                                              │
 │                                                           [default: None]                                                                                          │
 │ --solvent-def                                    TEXT     Mask that defines non-solvent, used to aid solvent model fitting. [.mrc NxNxN] [default: None]           │
 │ --save-all-maps            --no-save-all-maps             Save all maps used internally [default: no-save-all-maps]                                                │
 │ --save-chimerax            --no-save-chimerax             Write a .cxc file that can be opened by chimeraX to show colored input/output maps                       │
 │                                                           [default: save-chimerax]                                                                                 │
+│ --min-vis-scale                                  FLOAT    Lower limit of map scale (occupancy) in chimeraX coloring & color-key [default: 0.2]                     │
-│    --verbose                 --quiet                        Let me know what's going on [default: quiet]                                                           │
+│ --verbose                  --quiet                        Let me know what is going on [default: quiet]                                                            │
 │ --relion-classes                                 TEXT     File of classes to diversify by occupancy amplification [_model.star] [default: None]                    │
+│ --version                                                 Print version info and exit                                                                              │
 │ --install-completion                                      Install completion for the current shell.                                                                │
 │ --show-completion                                         Show completion for the current shell, to copy it or customize the installation.                         │
 │ --help                                                    Show this message and exit.                                                                              │
 ╰────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────────╯

 ```